mikeraab/docker001/Participant-Guide.md

 ## Install Docker Compose

-> *Note -if the Docker Engine setup you used, installed direcly on Windows 10 or your Mac, most likely, Docker Engine is installed.
+> *Note -if the Docker Engine setup you used, installed direcly on Windows 10 or your Mac, most likely, Docker Compose is installed.

+**Introduction to Docker Compose**

+What is Docker Compose, why use it?

+According to Docker: Docker Compose is a tool for defining and running multi-container Docker applications.
+With Compose, you use a Compose file to configure your application’s services.
+Then, using a single command, you create and start all the services from your configuration.
 Install Docker compose

 > *Note - docs are here: [https://docs.docker.com/compose/install/](https://docs.docker.com/compose/install/)*

 Use these specific below commands in your terminal for this exercise to install in your home directory.
+This example is for Oracle Linux 6

 ```
 $ curl -L "https://github.com/docker/compose/releases/download/1.10.0/docker-compose-$(uname -s)-$(uname -m)" -o /home/opc/docker-compose